Hair loss (alopecia) and dandruff are common conditions which affect most people at some time in their lives.

 Depression expresses a lack of self-confidence and self-love as the result of resignation on life situations that we disagree with and which we do not want to confront.

-- immunosuppressive medications and cancer chemotherapy – these can lead to significant hair loss;
+Immunosuppressive medications (such as – disease-modifying antirheumatic drugs, cyclosporine, mycophenolate mofetil, and azathioprine) and cancer chemotherapy – these can lead to significant hair loss;

-- postpartum hair loss – women may observe hair loss after giving birth.
+Women may observe hair loss after giving birth.
+It is a normal condition and is unrelated to breastfeeding.
 Nevertheless, this is a temporary phase;

-- alopecia areata – this is an autoimmune disease (when your immune system mistakenly attacks hair follicles) which causes hair to fall out in small, random patches.
+This is an autoimmune disease (when your immune system mistakenly attacks hair follicles) which causes hair to fall out in small, random patches.
 Furthermore, the hair loss for patients with alopecia areata generally only affects the scalp.
+Alopecia areata affects over 6. million people in the United States.

-- Lupus – a chronic autoimmune disease in which your own immune system mistakenly attacks healthy cells;
+It is a chronic autoimmune disease in which your own immune system mistakenly attacks healthy cells.
+In most patients, hair will grow back when the condition is treated.

-- nutritional deficiencies – if your body is not getting enough of the minerals (like – iron, selenium, zinc, potassium, calcium, magnesium) and vitamins it needs (such as – vitamin A, B1, B3, B5, B6, B12, C, D), over time, it may result in baldness;
+If your body is not getting enough of the minerals (like – iron, selenium, zinc, potassium, calcium, magnesium) and vitamins it needs (such as – vitamin A, B1, B3, B5, B6, B12, C, D), over time, it may result in baldness.

-- smoking – according to a 2007 study, men who smoked were more prone to age-related hair loss;
+According to a 2007 study, men who smoked were more prone to age-related hair loss.

 Dandruff, also known as seborrhea or seborrheic dermatitis, is a frequent chronic scalp condition marked by flaking of the skin on your scalp.
 The flakes are usually noticeable if they fall from your scalp onto your shoulders.
 More importantly, seborrhea gets worse during the winter and fall because of the dry air.